Buying and Selling SaaS: Evaluating Deals Beyond the Dollars

 Understand the deal terms.

-When will cash be transferred, what duties you’re expected to perform during a transition, and whether there are any clauses or fine print that would cause you to take a haircut in the 9th inning are all things you should be looking out for.
+Key details to consider include when the cash will be transferred, what duties you'll be expected to perform during the transition, and whether there are any clauses or fine print that could reduce your payout late in the process.

 Related articles